tszheichoi/awesome-sensor-logger/QUESTIONNAIRE.md

    {
       "asked":"Recording End",
       "title":"Row Number",
-      "description":"Approximately, which row were you seating on?", "type":"Number",
+      "description":"Approximately, which row were you sitting on?", "type":"Number",
       "optional":true,
       "selections":[